 If you have limited business history and solid personal credit, a business credit card may be a good way to finance your business.
 In addition to your credit, issuers will take a look at your combined income (business plus personal).
 The better your credit, the lower your APR will be.
 Beyond being fast and easy to apply for, business credit cards offer other perks.

 Ideally, you want to pay off your balance in full every month to avoid paying interest.
-If you have good credit, shop around for a 0% interest introductory offer to buy yourself some time so you can comfortably carry a balance for up to 15 months.
-You can also look for a card that offers a cash back percentage or awards points.
+If you have good business credit, shop around for a 0% interest introductory offer to buy yourself some time so you can comfortably carry a balance for up to 15 months.
+You can also look for a card that offers a cash-back percentage or awards points.